mcrdjr/ReadPermSetObjectRecordTypes/README.md

 Github Repository for apex-mdapi
 - [apex-mdapi](https://github.com/certinia/apex-mdapi)

 ## As I have time I will add more comments on what all is going on.
 Some of the LWC and Apex have comments along the way.
 It's a complicated mess of stuff.
-Some of the Metadata is hard to wrap my head around.
+Some of the Metadata can be hard to wrap your head around.

 ## Enjoy!